 Taking a loan is bittersweet.
 While there is someone to bail you out in time of need, the paperwork for getting a loan approval is a drag.
 There is a whole machinery involved, and it is far from efficient.
 The documents go to the lender’s back-office for processing.
 The details are entered manually on a spreadsheet, leaving room for clerical errors.
 Then, spreadsheets are computed.
 Finally, a credit team judges your creditworthiness.
+It can take anywhere between three days to several weeks before a loan is sanctioned.
+But there is a class of companies called ‘account aggregators’ –AAs–that digitise this process, reducing it to a few minutes, or hours for a complex job.

 Bank on this?